msdickinson/blog/content/posts/Roller Coaster Overview (Part 1).md

 * Continuous Integration
 * Documentation and health checks

 I have seen differing opinions on the degree of correctness and ability to maintain a project.
-My experience has shown me even for short lived projects It is generally worth the extra effort to ensure its correct and maintainable.
-Having to patch a project for a 1 liner can take meetings, coding, code reviews, releases and post release monitoring. (summary sen)
+I am of the thought that you can not be secure if you can not ensure correctness.
+Having to patch even for a 1 liner can take meetings, coding, code reviews, releases and post release monitoring.
+My experience has shown me It is generally worth the extra effort to ensure its secure, correct, handles expected load (SLA), and is maintainable.

 ### Conclusion

-I have laid out the project overview and user stories and decided to build a production ready system over a prototype.
-I have created coding principles and items that to help measure and ensure they are meet.
-Finally, I added coding practices that I feel fit well with the coding principals.
-These high-level decisions will guide design decisions, and creation of the project.
+I have laid out the project and user stories and decided to build a production ready system.
+I have created principles and items that to help measure and ensure they are meet.
+These high-level decisions will guide design decisions and creation of the project.